Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 More camping info.

-The "celebration of music, North Carolina, and its craft brewing traditions" presents about a dozen bands, beer tastings and information about beer making, food, children's activities, and vendors representing local merchants and nonprofit groups.
-The Friday night show formerly for campers is now an open ticketed event.
-Saturday's festival has two stages.
+The "celebration of music, North Carolina, and its craft brewing traditions" did not happen in 2024 but organizers say they have "plans to return bigger and better than ever in 2025."
+Previous editions of the festival have presented about a dozen bands on two stages, beer tastings and information about beer making, food, children's activities, and vendors representing local merchants and nonprofit groups.

 Artists